dynamicspartnersee/dynamicspartnersee.github.io/apps/telema-edi/docs/en-US/inbound-edocuments.md

 If you choose  **Stop on Error**  option, the action will stop on first error and display the detailed error message.

 Typical errors could be:
-·  E-document contains a unrecognizable counterpart
+·  E-document contains a unrecognizable partner
 ·  E-document contains a unrecognizable item

 If problems with e-documents appear you can use action  **View Document XML** which enables to open the document (in web browser), save and inspect the content of the document.